Andel's Hotel Łódź

-Andel's Hotel Łódź is a historic four-star hotel located in Łódź, Poland at Ogrodowa Street 17 in a former textile factory constructed between 1872-1892 and designed by Hilary Majewski.
+Andel's Hotel Łódź is a historic four-star hotel located in Łódź, Poland at 17 Ogrodowa Street in a former textile factory constructed between 1872–1892 and designed by Hilary Majewski.

 History

 The hotel was officially opened in May 2009 and is located in the building of Izrael Poznański's former textile factory, which had been refurbished and adapted to serve as a hotel.
 The building is part of a large arts centre, shopping mall, and leisure complex known as Manufaktura.
 The hotel's project was created by the international brand andel's, which also operates in such cities as Berlin, Prague and Kraków.